-Success Criteria Measures of Success LRBP Year I LRBP Year 2 LRBP Year 3 LRBP Year 4 LRBP Year 5 Internal staff and board diversification and capacity development Plan developed for a diverse advisory committee; Capacity developed with trainings and facilitated discussions Relationships developed with potential advisory committee members; Analysis of 2020 census and District demographic data completed a diverse standing formed advisory committee; eers; Set board and staff diversification goals Convene formed advisory committee Service benefits are increased for historically underserved communities District-wide assessments of program benefits and access issues Develop plans to address assessment findings.
+Success Criteria Measures of Success LRBP Year I LRBP Year 2 LRBP Year 2 LRBP Year 3 LRBP LRBP Year 5 Internal staff and board diversification and capacity development Plan developed for a diverse advisory committee; Capacity developed with trainings and facilitated discussions Relationships developed with potential advisory committee members; Analysis of 2020 census and District demographic data completed a diverse standing advisory committee; advisory committee; set board and staff diversification goals Convene formed advisory committee Service benefits are increased for historically underserved communities District-wide assessments of program benefits and access issues Develop plans to address assessment findings.
 Complete website accessibility and other updates Annually evaluate the distribution and receipt of benefits with advisory committee Address any found disparities in our contracting, supplies, and/ or procurements to ensure our expenditures are equitably distributed.
-Set up tracking mechanisms to evaluate the % of contracts and purchases from Diverse Suppliers registered through the State of Oregon Certification Office for Business Inclusion and Diversity (COBID) or self-reported equivalent qualifications. lusion and Diversity
+Set up tracking mechanisms to evaluate the % of contracts and purchases from Diverse Suppliers registered through the State of Oregon Certification Office for Business Inclusion and Diversity (COBID) or self-reported equivalent qualifications.